tirith-tech/dlc-oracle/README.md

 # Swagger API Documentation

-If you don't already have and use the very excellent [Postman API Platform](https://www.postman.com/downloads/) for API development, you can get started playing with the API easily using Swagger.
+If you don't already have and use the very excellent [Insomnia API Platform](https://insomnia.rest/) for API development, you can get started playing with the API easily using Swagger.
 From the root directory of this project run:

 ```
 make serve-swagger